vidarsko/ComFiT/docs/ClassBaseSystem.md

 This class simply initiates a system, defines the grid and contains the basic functionality for evolving in time.

+## Types of functions

+There are five different types of functions:

+1. `conf_`-functions: Configures the state of the system, for instance by setting an initial condition.
+Output nothing.
+2. `evolve_`-functions: Evolves the state in time according to some equation of motion.
+3. `calc_`-functions: Calculates something from the state, returns that which has been calculated.
+4. `plot_`-functions: Functions tailored to plot specific things.
+Output the axes and figure.
+5. `get_`-functions: Functions that return a component of a tensor field.
+Relevant for symmetric and antisymmetric tensors where it is not convenient to save all elements.

 ## General keywords and parameters

 The only required input argument to the BaseSystem class is the `dim` argument, which specifies the dimension of the system.